srg-imperial/GrayC/ISSTA-2023-AE/fuzzer/README.md

 ```
 cd <fuzzer-build> ; bin/clang-fuzzer <setA-path> -detect_leaks=0 -max_len=1000000 -rss_limit_mb=4096 -create_missing_dirs=1 -ignore_crashes=1 -ignore_timeouts=1 -ignore_ooms=1
 ```
-for example:
+For example:
 ```
 cd /home/user42/llvm-csmith-1/llvm-fuzzer-build/ ; bin/clang-fuzzer /home/user42/llvm-csmith-1/../setA/ -detect_leaks=0 -max_len=1000000 -rss_limit_mb=4096 -create_missing_dirs=1 -ignore_crashes=1 -ignore_timeouts=1 -ignore_ooms=1
 ```
-Both modes use the same commands, however, one might be installed in /home/user42/llvm-csmith-1/ while the othere in /home/user42/llvm-csmith-2/.
+Both modes use the same commands; however, one might be installed in /home/user42/llvm-csmith-1/ while the other is in /home/user42/llvm-csmith-2/.

 What happens when you run GrayC?

 - The log is printed into the screen (or file, if you redirect it).
-- Each time a statically invalid program produced, it will dump the errors to the screen like this:
+- When producing a statically invalid program: GrayC dumps the errors to the screen like this:
 ```
 #2303	NEW    cov: 46591 ft: 196387 corp: 1881/1447Kb lim: 1000000 exec/s: 11 rss: 579Mb L: 427/38752 MS: 3 Custom-Custom-Custom-
 /home/user42/fuzzers//copy_1/llvm-csmith-1/llvm-fuzzer-build/fuzzer_ram-tmp//mutator-S94jRZ.c:12:19: error: expected ')'